desmodev/desmodev.github.io/_posts/2020-11-23-Using-a-reference-manager.md

 When you're writing a thesis of 10,000 words, a reference manager is a good way to manage and keep track of your sources; when putting together a thesis of 80,000 to 100,000 words, you will quickly become lost without one.

-Though there are a number of reference management software packages to choose from, your university has most likely provided you with a version of EndNote.
+Though there are a number of reference management software packages to choose from, your university most likely provided you with a version of EndNote at the start of your studies, and a workshop in the use of EndNote was also most likely offered at the same time.

 Using a reference manager like EndNote can be, for some, a little daunting.
 There is a learning curve.
 However, investing time early on will reap massive rewards when it comes time to work with a thesis editor.